klee/klee.github.io/build-llvm34.md

 {% include version_warning.md %}

 The current procedure for building KLEE with LLVM 3.4 (recommended) is outlined below.
-These instructions use KLEE's new CMake based build system.
-If you wish to build with KLEE's older build system then see [here]({{site.baseurl}}/build-llvm34-autoconf).

 If you want to build KLEE with LLVM 2.9, [click here]({{site.baseurl}}/build-llvm29).